JunkZ/Matlab_Signal-Analysis/README.md

 ## Functions

-The functions programmed in MATLAB associated with the respective exercise is founder under the folder \Functions in each of the lab project folders.
+The functions programmed in MATLAB associated with the respective exercise is found under the folder \Functions in each of the lab project folders.

 ## Report